Problem Solving: Avoiding The Silver Bullet Approach

 Maybe the lesson there is it’s easier organize resources under the silver-bullet banner, instead of with more realistic lines like “We need funding for 1000s of separate projects that probably won’t work (but a few will) plus parking lots need re-striping”.

-Conclusion: Make a Habit of Looking for 2 Causes
+Conclusion: Always Look for 2 Causes

 Valuable problems that either you or your peers haven’t already solved are going to be complex and of the multi-variate variety.
-If you want to improve your odds at solving them by reducing misjudgment, you’ll need to avoid silver bullets, which can prematurely shut down thinking and reduce your luck.
-Instead, unlock your creativity by looking for two causes.
+If you want to improve your odds at solving them, you’ll need to avoid silver bullets, which can prematurely shut down thinking and reduce your luck.

 Author’s Note